Bhaskers-Blu-Org2/MCW-Azure-security-and-management/Whiteboard design session/WDS trainer guide - Azure security and management.md

     concerned about proper configuration, and they are worried SQL may not perform adequately on VMs in Azure.
-The system needs to provide feedback on proper configurations with the ability to drill down into how the system is performing, even down to the query level, showing dependences and their ASP.NET applications.
+The system needs to provide feedback on proper configurations with the ability to drill down into how the system is performing, even down to the query level, showing dependencies and their ASP.NET applications.

     - The SQL Server Assessment that is part of Security Center can be implemented with just a few clicks by Contoso.
 This assessment will run once a week and the teams can stay ahead potential issues and will have step-by-step remediation’s to know problems and misconfigurations.